Services

 What is JDE Orchestrator?

-The JD Edwards Orchestrator, also known as JDE EnterpriseOne Orchestrator, is designed by Oracle.
-It can build, test, and deploy orchestrations.
-JDE orchestrator studio enables citizen developers and business analysts to independently orchestrate business processes.
+The JD Edwards Orchestrator, also known as JDE EnterpriseOne Orchestrator, is a part of the EnterpriseOne suite that allows developers to build, test, and deploy orchestrations.
+JDE orchestrator studio enables non-technical users and business analysts to independently orchestrate business processes.
 The key components of the tool:

 • Orchestration: The master process that integrates the following four components.